 This same principle applies to Transactions and Blocks.
-So if we go back to Blockchain, transaction is similar to passenger.
-However transaction can also be something else, just like different types of trains such as freight train and passenger train.
-Similarly transaction can be a payment or medical record.
+So if we go back to Blockchain, the transaction is similar to the passenger.
+However, a transaction can also be something else, just like different types of trains such as freight train and passenger trains.
+Similarly, the transaction can be a payment or medical record.
 Therefore Blockchain transaction can be defined as a small unit of task that is stored in records.
-Generally there are two types of transactions, confirmed and unconfirmed.
-Confirmed transactions go into the blocks where as unconfirmed don’t.
-This is similar to getting a confirmed ticket to board the train else you have to be on waiting list.
+Generally, there are two types of transactions, confirmed and unconfirmed.
+Confirmed transactions go into the blocks whereas unconfirmed don’t.
+This is similar to getting a confirmed ticket to board the train else you have to be on the waiting list.

-The block in Blockchain technology is similar to carriage in train.
-Basically block is a record of confirmed transactions and different type of Blockchain implementations will have a maximum size for a block.
-For example, Bitcoin block has a maximum size of 1MB.
+The block in Blockchain technology is similar to carriage in a train.
+Basically block is a record of confirmed transactions and different types of Blockchain implementations will have a maximum size for a block.
+For example, the Bitcoin block has a maximum size of 1MB.
 Each new block will have a reference to the previous block in the blockchain except for the first block.
-Like in the train we have engine, the first block in Blockchain is called Genesis block.
+Like in the train we have an engine, the first block in Blockchain is called Genesis block.